 - Children's Services 0300 123 4043 - NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk

-What Nobel staff will do if they have concerns about safeguarding practices within the school?
+What school or college staff should do if they have concerns about safeguarding practices within the school or college?